jimmo/ncss-embedded/chapters/2-intro-microbit.md

 This code will scroll `Hi Sebastian.
 Welcome to NCSS!` across the screen.

 One final caveat to keep in mind, text and numbers behave differently.
-By wrapping strings in `'` or `"` characters, we're telling python that values stored there should be treated as text.
+By wrapping strings in `'` or `"` characters, we're telling Python that values stored there should be treated as text.

 For example, in the below code:
 ```python